LovelyHollow/p5js-coding-projects/README.md

 A simulation that explores the use of if() statements and Perlin noise to recreate snowfall and snow accumulation.

 ### Pictures: Howl's Moving Castle
-A project that explores how to load images, using get() function and using a for() loop to make the picture slowly become muddled
+A project that explores how to load images, using the get() function and using a for() loop to make the picture slowly become muddled

 ### Audio Visualizer: Unohana's Theme
 A project that explores how to create an audio visualizer using FFT